galaxyproject/apptainer-build-unprivileged/README.md

 Apptainer repo tags, e.g. `v1.4.0`.
 Force pushing a tag will cause a rebuild, but be aware that force pushing an older tag will cause out-of-order releases.

+You'll need to generate a commit to tag, you can do that by updating the version in [`version.txt`](version.txt).
+This file serves no actual purpose in the build process.

 To build locally, run the `apptainer-build-unprivileged.sh` script with the same arguments as `install-unprivileged.sh`, excluding the `DEST` positional argument, which is automatically generated under the `work` subdirectory.
 The `-d` option (distribution) is required.
 Building requires Docker and, if `-v` (version) is not specified, `curl` and `jq`.